In this tutorial, we will learn to create an Eclipse workspace and switch to another workspace.

-Eclipse Workspace is a physical location on the computer where the IDE stores all the project artifacts like files, classes etc. Let’s learn more about workspace and how to create them in this tutorial.
+Eclipse Workspace is a directory (physical location on the computer hard disk) where the IDE stores all the projects, project artifacts like files, classes, and other project artifacts.
+Let’s learn more about workspace and how to create them in this tutorial.

-You can choose the workspace during the initial first run of Eclipse or via the menu
+You can choose the workspace during the initial first run of Eclipse IDE.

 Eclipse stores all your projects, source code, files, images, and other artifacts in the folder or subfolders of this workspace directory.

 To know the exact path on your computer, right-click on the artifact in the package explorer and click on properties in the context menu.
-To open the artifact’s folder in Windows Explorer, click on the exit arrow icon in the above-shown window.
+To open the artifact’s folder in Windows Explorer, click on the exit arrow icon button.

 Eclipse Tutorials on this website can be found at:

 For more details on the Eclipse IDE, visit the official website at: